Chuyun-Shen/runx/README.md

 # runx - An experiment management tool

-runx helps to automate common tasks while doing research:
+This is a variant of runx.
+It surpports the single machine runing.
+U can use `conda` or `pip` to custom your environment, work with runx u wiil get these features: runx helps to automate common tasks while doing research:
 * hyperparameter sweeps
 * logging, tensorboard, checkpoint management